 Introductory lessons are $250 with all instruction, equipment, and necessary items for the lesson provided!

-Your contact person will be Matt Hickerson, USHPA instructor, and he will assist you in scheduling your lessons.
+Your contact person will be Matt Hickerson, USHPA instructor of the year 2016, and he will assist you in scheduling your lessons.

 Most questions are best answered on our web site (please check our FAQ page first), while SCHEDULING BY EMAIL IS PREFERRED.
 Appointments at least a few days in advance are encouraged.
 Too short notice can mean limited availability.